nodegui/packer/README.md

 # Packer 📦

-Packer is a npm module that allows you to package apps built with NodeGUI or React NodeGUI into a standalone executable.
+Packer is a npm module that allows you to package apps built with NodeGui or React NodeGui into a standalone executable.
 Packer works on Mac, Windows and Linux

 This is a initial MVP release of the module.